outsinre/outsinre.github.com/_posts/2017-12-12-wireshark.md

 # Permission

-Running Wireshark with *root* account is dangerous.
+Running Wireshark in *root* account is dangerous.
 We can add normal user account into *wireshark* group.

 ```bash
 root@tux / # gpasswd -a username wireshark
 ```

-Usually, you should log out and log in back to take effect. *newgrp* log in to a new group:
+You should log out and log in back to take effect. *newgrp* log in to a new group in current shell:

 ```bash
 user@tux ~ # newgrp wireshark
 user@tux ~ # wireshark-gtk
 ```

+Then launch Wireshark from terminal directly.

 # Tutorials